privat/llme/README.md

 Note that interactive sessions are often better because, if needed, the model is loaded at the start of the command, so is loading while you type.
 Also no issues with escaping `"` or `'`

+See below for more detailed information about interactive and batch modes.

 ### Tools included